tianzhihe/tianzhihe.github.io/_pages/about.md

 ## About Me

-I am an incoming **Assistant Professor** in the [School of Civil & Environmental Engineering and Construction Management](https://cecm.utsa.edu/) at the **University of Texas at San Antonio (UTSA)**, under the [Klesse College of Engineering and Integrated Design](https://klesse.utsa.edu/).
+I am an incoming **Assistant Professor** in the [School of Civil & Environmental Engineering and Construction Management](https://klesse.utsa.edu/civil-environmental-construction-management/) at the **University of Texas at San Antonio (UTSA)**, under the [Klesse College of Engineering and Integrated Design](https://klesse.utsa.edu/).
 I recently earned my Ph.D. from the [Charles Edward Via, Jr. Department of Civil and Environmental Engineering](https://cee.vt.edu/) at [Virginia Tech](https://www.vt.edu/), where I was advised by [Dr. Farrokh Jazizadeh](https://www.inform-lab.org/farrokh-jazizadeh) at the [Inform Lab](https://www.inform-lab.org/).

 In addition to my Ph.D., I am pursuing an M.S. in Computer Science at Virginia Tech, working with [Dr. Yaxing Yao](https://yaxingyao.cs.vt.edu/) at the HOPSEC Lab, where I focus on the intersection of smart buildings and trustworthy AI agents.

-My research explores how **ambient intelligence (AmI)** systems in smart environments can better serve human needs by integrating data-driven reasoning, physiological sensing, and intelligent interfaces.
+My research explores how **Ambient Intelligence (AmI)** systems in smart environments can better serve human needs by integrating data-driven reasoning, physiological sensing, and intelligent interfaces.
 Specifically, I investigate:

 - How AI agents can proactively and transparently interact with users to support well-being in the built environments;
 - How wearable technologies can be used to infer human physiological and mental states in real time;